Last modified on October 27th, 2022

 - Many people struggle with abdominal fat.
 How your body stores fat can increase your risk of chronic diseases, affecting your health.
 There are two main types of fat—subcutaneous and visceral.
 Subcutaneous means the fat is under your skin.
 Visceral fat accumulates in your abdomen and lodges around your organs.
 Having too much visceral fat is associated with inflammation and insulin resistance and is one of the primary drivers of metabolic dysfunction.
 Low-carb diets are very effective at helping with the loss of visceral abdominal fat.

-- Having high blood pressure puts you at risk for many diseases such as renal disease or kidney failure, stroke, and heart disease.
+- Having high blood pressure puts you at risk for many diseases, such as renal disease or kidney failure, stroke, and heart disease.
 Following a ketogenic or low-carb diet may reduce your blood pressure.

 - Metabolic syndrome is a condition highly linked to the risk of diabetes and cardiovascular disease.
 Metabolic syndrome is a collection of symptoms.
 These symptoms include high blood pressure and elevated fasting blood sugar levels.
 Other symptoms of metabolic syndrome are abdominal weight gain and obesity, high triglycerides, and low HDL levels.
 HDL is considered “good” cholesterol.
 Following a keto style of eating is effective at treating all of the symptoms of metabolic syndrome.